mkdocstrings/griffe/docs/guide/users/loading.md

 >
 > **To summarize, alias resolution is a post-process task that resolves imports after loading everything.**

 To resolve an alias, i.e. obtain a reference to the object it targets, we have to wait for this object to be loaded.
-Indeed, during analysis, objects are loaded in breadth-first order (in the object hierarcy, highest objects are loaded first, deepest ones are loaded last), so when we encounter an imported object, we often haven't loaded this object yet.
+Indeed, during analysis, objects are loaded in breadth-first order (in the object hierarchy, highest objects are loaded first, deepest ones are loaded last), so when we encounter an imported object, we often haven't loaded this object yet.

 Once a whole package is loaded, we are ready to try and resolve all aliases.
 But we don't *have* to resolve them.
-First, because the user might not need aliases to be resolved, and second, because each alias can be resolved individually and transparently when accesing its target object properties.
+First, because the user might not need aliases to be resolved, and second, because each alias can be resolved individually and transparently when accessing its target object properties.

 Therefore, alias resolution is optional and enabled with the `resolve_aliases` parameter.